Shopify/javascript/08 - String.md

   `;

   // good
-  let goodStringOne = 'The path of the righteous man is beset on all sides ' +
+  let goodString = 'The path of the righteous man is beset on all sides ' +
     'by the iniquities of the selfish and the tyranny of evil men. ' + 'Blessed is he who, in the name of charity and good will, ' + 'shepherds the weak through the valley of darkness';